Guests are always welcome at the Abbey!

 Before venturing to other parts of the guest house, please check with the guest master or co-ordinator to see if there are group activities taking place in other areas of the Guest House.

 On the lowest, or conference level, of the Guest House, there is a silent [no drink/no food] meditation/reading area at the east end of the conference level as well as the Chapel and garden.
 You are welcome to enjoy these areas.
 (When a group retreat is in residence and using the conference area, we ask that visitors use the east end of the conference level only, leaving the west end free for the group retreat.)
+It is always good to check in with the admin office to make sure these areas are available.

 The Abbey Bookstore and Coffeehouse is located in the Press building at the northwest corner of the Abbey hilltop.
 This is open to the public and has a wide range of books and gifts.
 You can also purchase specialty coffees and teas e.g. espresso, latte, etc.